bhavantik/Email_Classifier/README.md

 # Email_Classifier
 <b>Objective:</b> Build an AI model to classify emails into different categories based on the content of the emails

-Data: Please download the "A subset of about 1700 labelled email messages" from https://bailando.berkeley.edu/enron_email.html
+<b>Data:</b> Please download the "A subset of about 1700 labelled email messages" from https://bailando.berkeley.edu/enron_email.html

-Procedure:
+<b>Procedure:</b>

 •	Pre-process and clean the data